microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 <img src="./media/image2.png" style="width:6.5in;height:2.68634in"
 alt="A screenshot of a computer Description automatically generated" />

-Figure 2: FPDT core design
+Figure 2: Core design

 ###

 ### Pipelining and Scheduling

-FPDT employs a pipelined sequence chunking design to manage the memory and computational load efficiently.
-In traditional Transformer model, input QKV tensor can be denoted *\[B, S, H, D\]*, where *B* is batch size, *S* is sequence length, *H* is number of heads and *D* is hidden dimension per head.
-With sequence parallelism such as DeepSpeed Ulysses, input tensor is partitioned along sequence dimension across sequence parallel group P, that is *\[B, S/P, H,D\]* prior to alltoall collective communication.
-The alltoall communication gathers partitioned tensor along sequence dimension and scatter them along head dimension essential transforming tensor from *\[B, S/P, H, D\]* to *\[B,S, H/P, D\]*.
-In our FPDT design, we further subdivide per GPU *S/P* sequence into *u* chunks.
-Thus, the input tensor is now represented as \[*B, S/uP, H, D*\].
+Ulysses-Offload employs a pipelined sequence chunking design to manage the memory and computational load efficiently.
+In traditional Transformer model, input (hidden state) tensor are projected to q, k, v tensors.
+Each of these tensors can be denoted *\[B, S, H, D\]*, where *B* is batch size, *S* is sequence length, *H* is number of heads and *D* is hidden dimension per head.
+With sequence parallelism such as DeepSpeed Ulysses, input tensor is partitioned along sequence dimension across sequence parallel group P, that is *\[B, S/P, H, D\]* prior to alltoall collective communication.
+The alltoall collective communication gathers partitioned tensors along sequence dimension and scatter them along head dimension essentially transforming tensor from *\[B, S/P, H, D\]* to *\[B,S, H/P, D\]*.
+Post attention computation, a second alltoall communication transforms *\[B,S,H/P,D\]* back to *\[B,S/P,H,D\]*

+In our Ulysses-Offload design, input sequence are partitioned at a much finer grain than DeepSpeed Ulysses.
+In order words, we made changes to sequence partitioning such that we further subdivide per GPU *S/P* sequence into *u* chunks.
+Thus, the input tensors are now represented as \[*B, S/uP, H, D*\].
 We denote these chunks as *T<sub>i</sub>*, where$\ i\  \in \ 0,1,\ldots,\ u - 1.$ As shown in Figure 1, *T<sub>i</sub>* is projected to query *q<sub>i</sub>*, key *k<sub>i</sub>*, and value *v<sub>i</sub>*.
-Then, we perform the alltoall communication among the sequence parallel group.
+Then, similar to DeepSpeed Ulysses, an alltoall collective communication gathers partitioned tensor along sequence dimension and scatter them along head dimension.
 In our chunk design, the sequence length for each chunk is reduced by a factor of *u* compared to Ulysses.
+Please note that our Ulysses-Offload chunking procedure is generally applicable to other sequence parallelism techniques.

 <img src="./media/image3.png" style="width:6.5in;height:5.36042in"
 alt="A screenshot of a computer Description automatically generated" />

-Figure 3: FDPT with Offload
+Figure 3: Core design with offload description

 Figure 3 gives an example of how to perform the computation of chunk *T<sub>m</sub>*.
 After the alltoall collective communication,